macsx82/VariantCalling-snakemake/README.md

 ### Read Group parameters

-After defining the manifest file and project name, the parameters **lp**, **pl** and **cl** are set up.
+After defining the manifest file and project name, the parameters **lb**, **pl** and **cl** are set up.
 Those parameters are used to fill the Read Group (RG) tag in the aligned bam/cram files.
 In the config file are provided default values that can be used.
 In case of different platform or in case that the library used is known, the user should fill the values accordingly.

 ```bash
 #########################